Budhan: Native plants and animals

 Budhan is located at an average elevation of 800 meters above sea level with a wide range of natural pine forest trees spread all over the area.
 There are some lakes that are home to common fish and other aquatic creatures, as well as other tropical species of reptiles and birds.
 Towards the end of the twentieth century, the village has witnessed a swift increase in the population of primates such as monkeys and langurs.

 Demographics

-Budhan consists of a Hindu population of mostly Brahmins 89% and Rajputs 11%.
-Men make up 53% of the population, women 47%.
-Children younger than 15 years of age account for 23% of the population.
+Budhan consists of a Hindu population of mostly Brahmins (89%) and Rajputs (11%).
 To meet the occupational needs, many people of the village work elsewhere, such as Ludhiana, Chandigarh, New Delhi, Dubai and other locations.

+The 2011 census records the population across Budhan Uparla and Budhan Jhikla as 204.

 Geography

 The area is in the southern edge of Hamirpur District, where on its north are the Himalayas ranges and the lower hills of Bilaspur, Kangra and Mandi Districts.
-Shukkar-Khud is a small river that flows through the valley formed by Budhan Hills and Vaishno Devi Hills.
+Shukkar Khad is a small river that flows through the valley formed by Budhan Hills and Vaishno Devi Hills.

 Education

 The village has a 98% literacy rate.
-Educational institutes surrounding the region: